grill-lab/ConvSim/README.md

 ## Future Work

 We intend on turning this framework into a python package that anyone can experiment with.
+This package will help us demo the utility of this framework to non-conversational IR datasets.